 We will encourage you to make full use of the opportunities available through the Institute of Historical Research (IHR) and the Institute of English Studies.
 Many members of the Department prepare and deliver their advanced seminars, and we encourage students to attend their workshops and specialist training days for graduate students.

-If you are a full-time student, we will give you six to eight hours of teaching each week through lectures, seminars and skills workshops, and we will expect you to undertake 34 hours of self- study.
+If you are a full-time student, we will give you four to eight hours of teaching each week through seminars, where you will contribute to the discussion and prepare presentations.
+We will expect you to undertake 32-36 hours of independent study alongside this.

 Typically, one credit equates to 10 hours of work.